by Ken L. Smith Breast

 If you are currently lactating and want to express your milk manually, this should help you to accomplish that.
 If you are not lactating and you wish to establish lactation, you can follow the following steps, and even though you will not see milk come out for a while, doing the same steps as often as you would as if you were breastfeeding will help you to reach your goal.

 The best method of removing milk from your breasts (or inducing your breasts to re-lactate) is by allowing your infant or partner to suckle with his or her mouth.
-Your breasts are designed to produce milk when a tongue presses your areolar area (darker pigmented circle surrounding your nipple) up against the roof of the mouth, applying a slight suction to carry away your milk as it is produced.
+Your breasts are designed to produce milk when a tongue presses your areolar area (darker pigmented circle surrounding your nipple) up against the roof of their mouth, applying a slight suction to carry away your milk as it is produced.

 When you are not able to be with the one that your milk is intended for, due to such reasons as sickness or travel or a busy work schedule, there are two other options for expressing your milk.
 The second best method is called Manual Expression, and consists of your using your hands to express your milk from your breasts.
 A third method is to use a breast pump.
 A breast pump is effective if you are in full-time lactation, but If you are attempting to re-lactate after a period of time of no lactation, or you are attempting to lactate without the benefit of ever having been pregnant, the breast pump may not be enough of a stimulus to your breast nerves to encourage them to produce milk.
 It takes light stroking of your milk ducts (lactiferous ducts that lead from your lobules to your nipple), your ampullae (reservoirs) behind your nipples, and the nerves surrounding your nipples.
 You can find drawings of the interior of your breast at the following locations: